Get Started with Calculations in Tableau

 This formula checks if sales is not equal to zero.
 If true, it returns the discount ratio (Discount/Sales); if false, it returns zero.

-To see a list of available functions, click the triangle icon on the right-side of the Calculation Editor.
+Tip: To see a list of available functions, click the triangle icon on the right-hand side of the Calculation Editor.

 Step 1: Build the view

-From Dimensions, drag Region to the Columns shelf.
+- From the Data pane, drag Region to the Columns shelf.

-From Dimensions, drag Category to the Rows shelf.
+- From the Data pane, drag Category to the Rows shelf.

 Step 2: Add the calculated field to the view